This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Folding and Pressing The Hem Allowance

-Lay the pants flat and fold the fabric up to match your marked hem depth.
+Lay your pants flat and fold the fabric up precisely to match your marked hem depth.

 Turning Raw Edges for a Professional Finish

-- Secure the fold with a straight stitch to reinforce the seam.
+- Secure the fold with a precise straight stitch

-- Trim stray threads to achieve a polished look.
+- Trim any stray threads for a razor-sharp look

 Pressing The Folded Hem for a Sharp Crease